It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

 Ironically, if you do a Google search for “teach kids knife skills,” you only get a whole bunch of articles about how to teach toddlers to use utensils.
 Not what I had in mind!

-There is a lot of debate about at what age it is okay to give a kid his/her first knife.
-Cairn Survival has some good info about this and how to teach your kid to use a knife safely.
+There is a lot of debate about at what age it is okay to give a kid their first knife, but teach your kid to use a knife safely and they will have a skill for life.

 6. Basic Self Defense

-At the very least though, kids should know how to protect themselves.
-That stranger danger crap they teach at school obviously isn’t cutting it.
+At the very least, kids should know how to protect themselves.
+That stranger danger crap they teach at school isn’t cutting it.
 I feel better that my daughters know to kick a guy in the groin if he is attacking them!

 7. Purifying Water